vence722/gcoll/README.md

 gcoll --- go collection library
 =====

-gcoll is a Java-like collection library in Go language.
-It contains useful data structures like Lists, Maps and Sets, as well as some higer-level Containers---such as Stacks, Queues, Trees and Heaps.
-In version 1.1, LRU Cache is also provided.
+A collection library of the most frequently used data structures in Go programing language.

 Installation
 -----